Concussions in Youth Athletes - Indiana

 Indiana law is located at sections 20-34-7-1 through 20-34-7-5 of the Indiana Code under the title dealing with education and the chapter on student health and safety.
 (Ind.
 Code. §§ 20-34-7-1 through 20-34-7-5 and §20-43-7-1.5 and §20-43-7-6).

-The official version of these sections is currently available online at (amendments are not available at present time):
+The official version of these sections is currently available online at Title 20, Article 34 Student health and Safety and Chapter 7 Student Athletes):